G d's Pee at State's End!: Composition

 The album consists of one 12-inch LP and one 10-inch record.
 It consists of four pieces, two long and two short, a structure used on the band's earlier albums, 'Allelujah!
 Don't Bend!
 Ascend! and Luciferian Towers.
-On some streaming services (Spotify, Tidal, Amazon Music and Deezer), tracks 1 and 3 on the physical release are split up into their individual movements.
-On other services, such as Bandcamp, the track listing of the physical releases is retained.

 The album makes use of found sound recordings, a stylistic choice which the band is known for but which had been absent in their previous two releases.

 The opening movement of the album, "A Military Alphabet (five eyes all blind) [4521.0kHz 6730.0kHz 4109.09kHz]", is a drone accompanied by recordings of shortwave radio transmissions and gunfire.
 A simple guitar riff transitions the first movement into the second, titled "Job's Lament".
 The core of the piece consists of the band's three guitars and two basses.
 The side closes with the movement "where we break how we shine (ROCKETS FOR MARY)", a recording of birds chirping while guns can be heard in the background.

 Following the first long suite is "Fire at Static Valley", the first of the two shorter tracks on the 10-inch LP.
 The track is made up of drones, delay-heavy guitars, strings, and a kick drum.

 The third side is the second large suite.
 It follows in form to the first also opening with samples of shortwave radio transmissions, and closing with a sample of clanging church bells.
 Reviewing the album for AllMusic, Paul Simpson assessed the track as "easily the most ecstatically triumphant music GY!BE have ever made".

 The final track and second of the shorter two is a string piece titled "OUR SIDE HAS TO WIN (For D.H.)".
 The D.H. in the title refers to Dirk Hugsam, the long time European tour agent of the band.
 Hugsam died in December 2018 and, in addition to the track dedication, was eulogized by band members on the record label's website.